Package 'greenfeedr'

 file_path

 A list of file paths containing the final report(s) from the 'GreenFeed' system.
-If input_type is "final", this parameter is ignored
+If input_type is "prelim", this parameter is ignored

 Value

-A CSV file with daily 'GreenFeed' data and a PDF report with a description of the daily or final records
+A CSV file with preliminary 'GreenFeed' data and a PDF report with a description of the preliminary or finalized data

 Examples